Rayell2/clarity-chain-clinic/README.md

 - Provider authorization system
 - Secure record sharing
 - Audit trail of access
+- Provider verification system
+- Active/inactive provider status tracking

+## Provider Verification
+The platform now includes a verification system for healthcare providers:
+- Providers register with their credentials
+- Contract owner can verify provider credentials
+- Verification status is tracked on-chain
+- Only verified providers can be authorized for patient records

 ## Usage
 [Documentation on contract functions and how to use them]